-They aggregate entrepreneurs, startup founders, technical experts, and other users that may provide valuable feedback or even become your customers.
+They aggregate entrepreneurs, startup founders, technical experts, and other users who may provide valuable feedback or become your customers.

 What’s more, launch your marketing campaign through social media channels like Facebook, LinkedIn, Twitter, and others.
 Dozens of millions of active users make these sites a great place to boost product brand awareness, user engagement, and even a conversion rate.